ravirupareliya/rn-in-app-review/Guidelines.md

 - The system automatically limits the display of the prompt to **three occurrences per app within a 365-day period.**

+- When you call this method while your app is still in development mode, a rating/review request view is always displayed so that you can test the user interface and experience.
+However, this method has no effect when you call it in an app that you distribute using TestFlight.

 # Android

 - Trigger the in-app review flow after a user has experienced enough of your app or game to provide useful feedback.